Skip to contents

 Example 8.8: Road safety data

-We fit two different Poisson regression models to the series of monthly death and seriously injured children aged 6-10 in Linz introduced in Example 2.1:
+We will fit two different Poisson regression models to the series of monthly deadly and seriously injured children aged 6-10 in Linz introduced in Example 2.1:

 1. a small model with intercept, intervention effect and holiday dummy (activated in July/August);